dnsimple/dnsimple-developer/content/tools.markdown

 - [Screw You Zerigo](https://gist.github.com/bhauman/8225787) - for moving zones from Zerigo to DNSimple by [bhauman](https://gist.github.com/bhauman)
 - [record_store](https://github.com/Shopify/record_store) - Shopify's tool for controlling your records from a git-repo based workflow
 - [dnscontrol](https://github.com/StackExchange/dnscontrol) - StackExchange's tool to Synchronize your DNS to multiple providers from a simple DSL
+- [dnsimple-batch](https://github.com/widepath/dnsimple-batch) - Make bulk updates to your domains/records at DNSimple.

 If you've developed a tool for the API, [please let us know](https://dnsimple.com/contact) so we can add it here.